sinsausti/Python/README.md

 # Python

-Python scripts for Data Analytics or Machine Learning
+Python scripts for Data Analytics, Machine Learning, and more.